 - After repeating yourself again and over, you find yourself shouting.

-- Today, I’m going to show you how to make preparations for the most chaotic, stressful, and stormy periods that occur with having children with challenging behaviours.
+- Today, I’m going to show you how to make preparations for the most chaotic, stressful, and stormy periods that occur with having children with challenging behaviors.

 How You Speak To Children Matters

 You are the glue that ties the whole thing together.
-And, if you have a difficult child with problematic behaviours, you could be the only person who can help them.
+And, if you have a difficult child with problematic behaviors, you could be the only person who can help them.